ManideepDs/ManideepDs/README.md

 ### Hello!
 I'm Manideep, a Data Science enthusiast and passionate learner.

-- 🔭 I’m currently working on data visualizations using
+- 🔭 I’m currently working on
-  - R
-  - Python
+  - Data Visualization
-  - Abode illustrator
+  - Machine Learning
+  - Building interactive web applications using R-shiny

+- 🌱 I’m currently learning Deep Learning and Artificial intelligence

 <!--
 **ManideepDs/ManideepDs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.